pgsleepy/ultimatexr.io-1/content/docs/programming-guide/avatars/uxravatar.md

 ## Avatar Events

+Avatar events let developers respond to specific actions or changes related to avatars, such as when an avatar is spawned, it moved, or hand poses are switched.

 ### Static Events

 - `LocalAvatarStarted`: Raised right after the local avatar called its `Start()`.
 - `LocalAvatarChanged`: Raised right after the local avatar changed.
 This is useful when the avatar is instantiated in a deferred way, such as a networking environment, and the avatar isn't ready during `Awake()`/`OnEnable()`/`Start()`.
-- `GlobalAvatarMoving`: Raised right before an avatar is about to be moved.
+- `GlobalAvatarMoving`: Raised right before **any** avatar is about to be moved.
-- `GlobalAvatarMoved`: Raised right after an avatar moved.
+- `GlobalAvatarMoved`: Raised right after **any** avatar moved.

 ### Non-Static Events